mspkg/bgrep/README.md

 $ echo "1234foo89abfoof0123" | bgrep \"foo\" | xxd -r -c3 ; echo
 foofoo
 ```
-### Use `xxd -r | xxd` to understand the limitations of `xxd`
+> ### Notes on the limitations of `xxd`
-`xxd` inserts (zero-valued) padding bytes whenever it sees a discontinuity on its input.
+> `xxd` inserts (zero-valued) padding bytes whenever it sees a discontinuity on its input.
 It also believes every line of
-input contains its configured number of bytes (16 by default).
+> input contains its configured number of bytes (16 by default).
 If you give it two lines of data that "overlap", it will
-try to seek backward in the output file.
+> try to seek backward in the output file.
 ```
 $ echo "1234foo89abfoof0123" | bgrep \"foo\" | xxd -r | xxd
 xxd: sorry, cannot seek backwards.
 0000000: 0000 0000 666f 6f                        ....foo
 ```
-One workaround is to change the number of columns in xxd.
+> One workaround is to change the number of columns in xxd.
 But this only works if all your data is the same length.
 ```
 $ echo "1234foo89abfoof0123" | bgrep \"foo\" | xxd -r -c3 | xxd
 0000000: 0000 0000 666f 6f00 0000 0066 6f6f       ....foo....foo
 ```

 ### Print just the byte offset of each match
 ```
 $ echo "1234foo89abfoof0123" | bgrep -b \"foo\"